flgkd/integer-linear-programming-notes/notes/11-dynamic-programming.md

 For nonnegative arc lengths, Dijkstra's algorithm is another standard alternative.

 ### 3.6 Example: Shortest Path from A to J

+The task is to determine the shortest distance from node $A$ to node $J$ and identify the corresponding shortest path or paths.

 Consider the graph below.